tinodo/asr/automationrunbooks/README.md

 - SQL Server VSS Writer

 The script will return, on the Output-Stream, a hashtable which contains one key per host processed and a string array with stopped services as the value.

+## InstallAzureLinuxAgent.ps1
+This Azure Automation runbook, designed to run on a Hybrid Worker, will install the Azure VM Agent on one or more Linux Hosts.
+The runbook needs to run on the Hybrid Worker with local administrator privileges, since it will install a PowerShell module (`WinSCP`) whenever it's not available on the host.
+It requires a single Input parameter; `ServerNames` which should contain an array of strings with hostnames and/or IP addresses of hosts to stop the services on. (e.g. `['server1','server2','10.14.22.145']`)
+The runbook will try to install the Linux agent on the hosts by using Sftp.
+The credentials for the connection come from an Azure Automation Credential called `SourceEnvironmentLinuxAdministrator`.
+Typically, this is the `root` user on the host.
+The script will return, on the Output-Stream, an array of strings containing the Linux hosts on which the agent has been installed.
+At this point in time, the file required are expected to exist on the Hybrid Worker node.
+In the future, I might implement downloading the files from Blob Storage.

+*To be continued...*

+## InstallLinuxMobilityService.ps1
+This Azure Automation runbook, designed to run on a Hybrid Worker, will install the Mobility Service on one or more Linux Hosts.
+The runbook needs to run on the Hybrid Worker with local administrator privileges, since it will install a PowerShell module (`WinSCP`) whenever it's not available on the host.
+Also, it will import the RunAs Certificate to the worker whenever it's not available.
+It a single Input parameter; `ServerNames` which should contain an array of strings with hostnames and/or IP addresses of hosts to stop the services on. (e.g. `['server1','server2','10.14.22.145']`)
+The runbook will try to install the Linux agent on the hosts by using Sftp.
+The credentials for the connection come from an Azure Automation Credential called `SourceEnvironmentLinuxAdministrator`.
+Typically, this is the `root` user on the host.
+The script uses the following Automation Variables:

+- **ConfigurationServerIP**: The IP Address of the Configuration Server.
+- **ConfigurationServerPassphrase**: The passphrase to register at the Configuration Server (it is recommended to store this value as an encrypted variable.)

+The script will return, on the Output-Stream, an array of strings containing the Linux hosts on which the agent has been installed.
+At this point in time, the file required are expected to exist on the Hybrid Worker node.
+In the future, I might implement downloading the files from Blob Storage.

+*To be continued...*